AVERY: Intent-Driven Adaptive VLM Split Computing via Embodied Self-Awareness for Efficient Disaster Response Systems: Architecture

 \subsection{Remote Server Processing: Reasoning and Segmentation}

 Once a packet is received by the remote server~\supc{6}, it is unpacked and processed by the tail of the VLM.
-The multi-modal LLM~\supc{8} forms the reasoning core, fusing the semantic context from the CLIP features with the operator's \textbf{Prompt}~\supc{9}.
-To enhance domain specificity, we use \textbf{LoRA}~\cite{lora}~\supc{10} for parameter-efficient fine-tuning.
-The LLM processes this combined input and generates a textual response that includes a special \texttt{<SEG>} token, which acts as a command for the final step.
-The \textbf{Decoder}~\supc{11} then executes this command.
-It takes the high-fidelity spatial features from the tail of the SAM Vision Backbone~\supc{7}---after they have been reconstructed by the bottleneck's decoder---and, guided by the LLM's reasoning, generates the final, precise, pixel-level segmentation mask.
+The multi-modal LLM~\supc{8} forms the reasoning core, combining semantic context from the CLIP features with the operator's \textbf{Prompt}~\supc{9}.
+To improve domain specificity, we use \textbf{LoRA}~\cite{lora}~\supc{10} for parameter-efficient fine-tuning.
+The LLM generates a textual response that includes a special \texttt{<SEG>} token, which triggers the final decoding step.
+The \textbf{Decoder}~\supc{11} then uses the reconstructed high-fidelity SAM features---after bottleneck decoding---together with the LLM output to generate the final pixel-level segmentation mask.

+The remote execution path therefore completes the portion of the model that is too expensive to execute continuously on the UAV.
+In the Context case, the server primarily performs lightweight semantic reasoning over CLIP-derived representations.
+In the Insight case, it performs richer multi-modal reasoning and spatial decoding over the combined SAM+CLIP representation.
+This asymmetric execution is what allows \texttt{AVERY} to support both timely awareness and detailed grounded analysis within one unified framework.